About the Event

 The current and projected shortage of data scientists is well known: In an Altair industry survey, 75% of respondents say they already struggle to find enough data science talent, while the number of data scientist roles is projected to grow 35% from 2022 to 2032 - much faster than the average for all occupations.
 Universities, students, and companies are all seeking ways to address this issue.

-Join our event to understand how others in the Altair RapidMiner community have leveraged this tool’s broad applicability to make more informed, data-driven decisions – by including data science and analytics in numerous university and open online courses pertaining to a wide range of domains such as business, finance, science, healthcare, and engineering.
+Watch our event on demand to understand how others in the Altair RapidMiner community have leveraged this tool’s broad applicability to make more informed, data-driven decisions – by including data science and analytics in numerous university and open online courses pertaining to a wide range of domains such as business, finance, science, healthcare, and engineering.

 Follow presentations and discussions on how the low-code approach of Altair RapidMiner facilitates the education of novices in data science with a low barrier to entry.
 Hear from Altair leaders regarding the present and future focus on using the RapidMiner platform for Engineering Data Science.